N.D. Sup. Ct. Admin. R.

 35 B. Appointment under Rule.
 An interpreter will be appointed for a person

 38 N.D.R.Crim.P.
-28. A party in a civil case may be required to reimburse the court
+28. The person may be required to reimburse the court for the cost

-39 for interpreter costs based upon ability to pay.
+39 of the interpreter, based upon ability to pay.

 40 C. Payment for Agency Interpreters.
 Payment for interpreter services on